square/square-python-sdk/doc/api/customers.md

 # Create Customer

-Creates a new customer for a business, which can have associated cards on file.
+Creates a new customer for a business.

 You must provide at least one of the following values in your request to this
 endpoint: